-It is for this reason that we at LIFT SME start by asking website inquirers two questions :
+It is for this reason that we at Small Business LIFT start by asking website inquirers two questions :

 - PLAN.
 What is the END GOAL or the purpose of your website?
 Or, what FUNCTION does your website need to fulfill within your marketing plan?
 Is 90% of your business through referrals and so you just need a digital business card so people can get more information on you?
 Is most of your business local so a strong Google Maps presence is actually more important for you than a highly optimized website?
 Or do most of your customers find you through a Google search and are your competitors stealing your customers via Google Ads and other digital tactics?

 Here’s a chart to help match your website END GOAL with our recommended question #2:

 2. PAY.
 What do you want to pay to accomplish your PLAN (from Q1)?
 Do you want to pay more money to save yourself time?
 Do you want to spend more of your or your team’s time in order to not pay an outside vendor or digital marketing agency?